New Hampshire

 Under the current sports betting bill in New Hampshire, there can be no more than ten retail and five mobile sportsbooks operating in the state at any given time.
 This regulation doesn't significantly impact online sportsbooks, as DraftKings already holds a monopoly in the state.
 Regarding retail locations, the licensing fee in the state remains unclear.
 However, all establishments seeking to become retail facilities must obtain voter approval from their specific city.

-The tax rate in NH is 51%, which only applies to DraftKings since they opted into that deal when securing their monopoly on the state.
-Even with that monopoly controlling the sports betting scene, New Hampshire still does well regarding monthly revenue reports, especially in the tax revenue category, for obvious reasons.
+The tax rate in NH is 51%, which applies only to DraftKings, since they opted into that deal when securing their monopoly on the state.
+Even with that monopoly controlling the sports betting scene, New Hampshire still performs well in its monthly revenue reports, especially in the tax revenue category, for obvious reasons.

-By no stretch of the imagination is New Hampshire the most significant state in the U.S.; in fact, they are 41st in overall population.
-Despite that, N.H. is not unfamiliar with months when they pulled in $80-$100 million in betting handle.
-However, as of 2024, the average monthly betting handle in the state was around $66 million.
-This level of monthly activity resulted in over $79 million in sportsbook revenue and around $35 million in tax income for the state for the whole year.
+By no stretch of the imagination is New Hampshire the most significant state in the U.S.; in fact, it is 41st in overall population.
+Despite that, NH is not unfamiliar with months when they pulled in $80-$100 million in betting handle.
+However, after two years of declining total annual betting volume and one year of declining revenue and tax income, New Hampshire's betting scene returned to an upward trend, as the 2025 total betting handle ($880.6 million) was up 11.0% compared to the year prior.

 New Hampshire sports betting record months: